 Download Page: http://www.s9x-w32.de/dl/

-The emulator allows you to play all games designed for the SNES on your PC; this also includes some of the games that were exclusively released in Japan.
+The emulator allows you to play all games designed for the SNES on your P.C., including some exclusively released in Japan.

-SNES9x for Windows is available in two versions: one for the much older 32-bit machines and another version for the more recently used 64-bit machines.
-Among other SNES Emulators, this emulator does not occupy a major portion of your RAM or engage your cores at a very high level.
-It’s as light-weight and feature heavy as you will ever get.
+SNES9x for Windows is available in two versions: one for the older 32-bit machines and another for the more recently used 64-bit devices.
+Among other SNES Emulators, this emulator does not occupy a significant portion of your RAM or engage your cores at a very high level.
+It’s as lightweight and feature-heavy as you will ever get.

 Snes9x Save Game Options

-Snes9x can create game saves and game configuration files using formats that include .srm, .dat, .oops, .zst, and .zs#.
-Few of these save games and configuration files, like .srm files, can be used freely with other Super Nintendo System emulators to move save game data between games or when porting.
+Snes9x can create game saves and configuration files using formats including .srm, .dat, .oops, .zst, and .zs#.
+Few of these save games and configuration files, like .srm files, can be used freely with other Super Nintendo System emulators to protect game data between games or when porting.

 Snes9x Graphics